Raffles Institution: Science Hub

 The Science Hub, opened in 2008, includes facilities for specialised research such as Xploratory-Labs; as well as Chemistry, Physics and Biology labs.
-It also houses the Discovery Labs, a Laser Animation/Technology Studio, the Materials Science Lab and the Raffles Academy Home Room.
+It also houses the Discovery Labs, a Microbiology Lab, a Laser Animation/Technology Studio, the Materials Science Lab and the Raffles Academy Home Room.
 It is connected to the Yusof Ishak Block.

 Hullett Memorial Library / Shaw Foundation Dining Hall

-The Hullett Memorial Library (HML) stands between the Sheares Block and ArtSpace.
+The Hullett Memorial Library (HML) stands below the Shaw Foundation Dining Hall, with a staircase leading down to the library.
 Co-founded by Lim Boon Keng and Song Ong Siang, it was named after RI's longest-serving Headmaster, Richmond William Hullett, in 1923.
 The library's official founding (even though a library and museum, from which the National Museum originated, had existed for decades prior to 1923) also marked the centenary of the founding of the institution.
 The library traces its roots to the founding of RI, making it the oldest library in Singapore.
 The origins of Singapore's National Library lie in the HML.